AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 > 🛠️ This document is actively evolving.
 Treat this version as current, but updates are ongoing.
 Suggestions welcome via GitHub Issues or Discussions.

 > 🔍 Cross-industry PM requires fluency in both **explicit knowledge** (formal methods, strategic frameworks) and **tacit knowledge** — the kind learned through lived experience, timing, communication, and decision-making across complex, real-world settings.
-This section includes both.
+This playbook includes both.

 ---